Aural Haematoma in cats

 Treatment

-Your cat will need pain relief, to have their ear drained, and treatment for the underlying cause.
+Your cat is likely to need their ear drained, pain relief, and treatment for the underlying cause.

-your vet will prescribe medication to treat whatever has caused your cat’s aural haematoma to form in the first place.
-This could be antibiotics for an ear infection, an anti-parasitic for ear mites, or perhaps anti-itch medication for a skin problem.
+Treating the underlying cause – once your vet knows what has caused your cat’s aural haematoma to form in the first place, they will be able to prescribe them treatment.
+This could be antibiotics for an ear infection, treatment for ear mites, or perhaps anti-itch medication for a skin problem.

 Ongoing care and outlook

-After your cat’s haematoma has been treated, you will need to keep their ear clean and protected.
-If they are sent home with a head cone you will need to make sure they wear it 24/7 (until your vet says otherwise).
-You will need to keep their ear clean, give all prescribed medication and monitor them for pain, swelling and redness.
+• If they are sent home with a head cone you will need to make sure they wear it 24/7 until your vet says otherwise.

-It’s normal for an aural haematoma to leak a small amount of blood after being drained, but if it bleeds a lot, or for longer than expected, call your vet for advice.
-Your cat should be fully recovered within a week or two if they heal without any complications.
+• Monitor them for pain, swelling and redness – it’s normal for an aural haematoma to leak a small amount of blood after being drained, but if it bleeds a lot, or for longer than expected, call your vet for advice.

 Cost